 Casey WITTENBERG (2004 Rd 1), Romain LANGASQUE (2016 Rd 4).

 Great British & Irish Amateurs At The Masters

 C.G.
 STEVENS and C.T.
 WILSON were the first GB&I amateurs to compete in The Masters in the inaugural 1934 tournament.
 Stevens (82-81) withdrew after Round 2 whilst Wilson (80-83-80-79 = 322 +34) finished 59th.

-Up until the 1970’s a number of GB&I amateurs were invited to play but the tournament wasn’t what it is today and therefore they declined, finding it hard to justify the expense.
+Up until the 1970’s a number of GB&I amateurs were invited to play but the tournament wasn’t what it is today and therefore they declined, finding it hard to justify the time and expense.